pbkmatt/ootd/README.md

       Profile (top middle):
         instead of OOTD.png in top middle, instead it's the username which is above profile picture which is above
-        username which is above
-        followers (#) button & following (#) button next to eachother Today's OOTD:
+        full name, which is next to clickable instagram handle if included, which is above followers (#) button & following (#) button next to eachother Today's OOTD:
         Large post in the middle of the screen.
 Clickable to go to postView.
       Your OOTDs:
-        Grid of posts created by the in the LAST 7 DAYS. i.e if they've only posted 3 times in the last 7 days, only 3 posts will show.
+        Grid of all posts created in chronological order, 3 posts per row. if you click any post, it goes to the postView for those posts.
     Home Button (home icon in top left)
       Navigates to LoggedInView
     Favorites Tab (star in top right)
-      Grid of posts favorited by the user in the last 7 days (visible only to the user) Settings Tab (settings icon in top right) adjust username, bio, and profile picture
+      Grid of posts favorited by the user (visible only to the user) Settings Tab (settings icon in top right) adjust username, bio, and profile picture
       toggle between public/private profile button